cog-data/Scybernethics/README.md

 ## Working with LLMs

-My Perplexity public account, about questions of interest in the deveopment of my scybernethics conception and expression (direct links also disseminated in my X/Twitter account):
+My Perplexity public account, about questions of interest in the development of my scybernethics conception and expression (direct links also disseminated in my X/Twitter account):
 username: soto31419705
 email: soto314@gmail.com